solidDoWant/infra-mk3/docs/setup-ms-01.md

 # Re-paste the CPU

-It's [fairly well-known](https://forums.servethehome.com/index.php?threads/minisforum-ms-01-heating-problem.43519/) that the MS-01 uses terribly low-quality thermal paste.
+It's [fairly well known](https://forums.servethehome.com/index.php?threads/minisforum-ms-01-heating-problem.43519/) that the MS-01 uses terribly low-quality thermal paste.
 Replacing it withe decent paste consistently results in a 10&deg; C drop in CPU temperatures.
 Mine dropped around 15&deg; C with [this paste](https://www.amazon.com/gp/product/B00ZJS8Q6S).
 To repaste the CPU:

 1. Depress the rear case release button on the chassis.